-Right-hander Felix Hernandez is tentatively scheduled to make his Cactus League debut March 4 against the Los Angeles Dodgers in Glendale.
+Right-hander Felix Hernandez is tentatively scheduled to make his Cactus League debut on March 4 against the Los Angeles Dodgers in Glendale.

 The Mariners have tentative starters in place for games through March 8.

-After Ramirez and Paxton face the Padres on Thursday and Friday, Scott Baker is slotted for Saturday’s home game against the Los Angeles Angels.
+After Ramirez and Paxton face the Padres on Thursday and Friday, right-hander Scott Baker is slotted for Saturday’s home game against the Los Angeles Angels.